 A direct attack on learning and free thought

 When Islamic State militants attacked Mosul in Iraq in 2014, one of their first acts was to burn down the city’s library.
-UNICEF called it: “one of the most devastating acts of destruction of library collections in human history”.
+UNESCO called it: “one of the most devastating acts of destruction of library collections in human history”.

 Many priceless books were lost, the library building was left in ruins and tens of thousands of students were unable to access the academic books they needed for their studies.

 Restoring the lost collection